-I. Within 10 working days following the decision of the medical direction committee, the state EMS program manager shall provide a written or email response to the applicant regarding the action of the medical direction committee.
+JI.
+Within 10 working days following the decision of the medical direction committee, the state EMS program manager shall provide a written or email response to the applicant regarding the action of the medical direction committee.

-J. Special skills may not be utilized until receipt of the special skill approval letter from the bureau any specific conditions or limitations will be evidenced in the approval letter from the bureau.
+KJ.
+Special skills may not be utilized until receipt of the special skill approval letter from the bureau any specific conditions or limitations will be evidenced in the approval letter from the bureau.

-K. Monitoring: It is expected that EMS services with approved special skills will continuously comply with the requirements of their application and approval letter.
+LK.
+Monitoring: It is expected that EMS services with approved special skills will continuously comply with the requirements of their application and approval letter.
 This includes, but is not limited to, such items as training curricula, approved instructors, quality assurance, protocols and data collection.
 Any changes to the approved application shall be sent to the state EMS program manager for concurrence/coordination with the medical direction committee.

-L. The medical direction committee may immediately suspend or revoke special skill privileges for an individual or service that loses medical direction, or fails to comply with the stated requirements, or for any other reason to protect the health and welfare of the people of New Mexico.
+ML.
+The medical direction committee may immediately suspend or revoke special skill privileges for an individual or service that loses medical direction, or fails to comply with the stated requirements, or for any other reason to protect the health and welfare of the people of New Mexico.

-M. If a new medical director assumes control of a service with an active special skill program, the bureau shall receive a letter of support from the new medical director within 30 days or the special skill approval may be withdrawn.
+$\mathbf{NM}$ .
+If a new medical director assumes control of a service with an active special skill program, the bureau shall receive a letter of support from the new medical director within 30 days or the special skill approval may be withdrawn.

-N. The service shall maintain a current list of all providers trained and approved to utilize the special skill.
+ON.
+The service shall maintain a current list of all providers trained and approved to utilize the special skill.
 This list must be provided to the bureau upon request.

-O. Reporting: During the first year, a semi-annual (six month) report shall be submitted for review by the medical direction committee; subsequent reports shall be due one year from date of initial approval, and annually on the approval anniversary date thereafter.
+PO.
+Reporting: The service shall provide to the EMS program manager periodic written special skill reports.
+During the first year, the EMS bureau or a semi-annual (six month) report shall be submitted for review by the medical direction committee may request a semi-annual report; subsequent reports shall be due one year from date of initial approval, and annually on the approval anniversary date thereafter.
 The EMS bureau or medical direction committee may request a report at any time.
 The medical direction committee may excuse an agency from the yearly report based on adequate surveillance being available from the state patient care report database.
 If the medical direction committee determines a special skill program will not be renewed, the state EMS program manager shall provide a written notification to the service director and the service medical director within 10 working days.
 The special skills program will be placed on the agenda of the next, or subsequent, regularly scheduled meeting of the medical direction committee and final determination regarding renewal will be made.

-P. Report document: The report to the medical direction committee should focus particular attention on special skill utilization and patient outcomes after this utilization; patient identifiers shall not be included; all adverse outcomes, protocol deviations, dosing errors, or quality assurance issues related to the special skill must be reported.
+Q. Report document: P. Report document: The report to the medical direction committee should focus particular attention on special skill utilization and patient outcomes after this utilization; patient identifiers shall not be included; all adverse outcomes, protocol deviations, dosing errors, or quality assurance issues related to the special skill must be reported.
 The written special skill report shall include the following minimum elements: